 - Working Drawings

-- Microsoft Windows - Based PC with reliable highspeed Internet access
+Autodesk Software, Online Textbook, and subscriptions; Microsoft Windows - Based PC with reliable highspeed Internet access

-Pre-tests and post-tests: exercise problems, class participation.
+Pre and post tests: exercise problems, class participation.

-- SCCC Outcomes 1 and 5 will be assessed and measured by solving assigned knowledge problems, demonstration of skills necessary to successfully complete exercise drawings, and a written test.
+SCCC Outcomes #1 and #5 will be assessed and measured by solving assigned knowledge problems, demonstration of skills necessary to successfully complete exercise drawings, and a written test.
+SCCC Outcome #9 will be assessed by evaluation of finished drawings to current industry standards.

 SCCC Policy